 If you get hungry during your visit and the weather’s warm enough, try to get a table on the upper terrace at Petiscos e Granitos restaurant.
 You’ll literally be surrounded by boulders, and flowers, and will have great views over the plains below.

 I thoroughly enjoyed the garlicky asparagus scrambled egg and the baked octopus with goats cheese.
 If you’ve got room for dessert, try the papas de milho (corn semolina pudding).
 Just don’t get conned into buying the little pouch of herbs the little old lady from the kitchen might offer you!

 You could also try Taverna Lusitana.

 Note: If you intend to go to Monsanto specifically for lunch, check that the restaurants are going to be open on the day you’re visiting – I’ve had reports of restaurant closures on a Wednesday but since these things can change without my knowledge, you should confirm yourself.

 Practicalities for visiting Monsanto village:

-Your best option for getting to Monsanto is by car although Rede Expressos run a few coaches to Monsanto Relva and you should be able to take a taxi from there for a few euros more.
+Your best option for getting to Monsanto is by car (rent one here) although Rede Expressos run a few coaches to Monsanto Relva and you should be able to take a taxi from there for a few euros more.
 There’s also a Historical Villages by Train service from Lisbon but it only runs on Saturdays with a minimum of 30 passengers.

 Where to stay in Monsanto Portugal